MaTachi/lightweight-wordpress-channel-widget/README.md

 Note, SI unit prefixes are used, where k = kilo = 1000.

+## Local development and testing

+The plugin can easily be tested locally during development with Docker.

+The following two steps will create a Docker container with a complete LAMP stack and a WordPress blog running within it:

+    $ sudo docker build -t wordpress .
+    $ sudo docker run -i -t -p 80:80 -v `pwd`:/var/www/html/wordpress/wp-content/plugins/lightweight-youtube-channel-widget wordpress

+The blog is then accessible at <http://localhost/wordpress>.

 ## Generate POT file

 Attach to the Docker container and run the following command inside it: